ubports/docs.ubports.com/sdk/apps/qml/QtQuick/TextInput.rst

 |

+.. _sdk_qtquick_textinput_undo-method:

 +--------------------------------------------------------------------------+
 |        \ undo()                                                          |
 +--------------------------------------------------------------------------+

 Undoes the last operation if undo is
-`available </sdk/apps/qml/QtQuick/TextInput#canUndo-prop>`__.
-Deselects
+:ref:`available <sdk_qtquick_textinput#canUndo-prop>`.
+Deselects any
-any current selection, and updates the selection start to the current cursor position.
+current selection, and updates the selection start to the current cursor position.

 |